phaserjs/phaser/README.md

 * Tweens are now bound to their own TweenManager, not always the global game one.
 So you can create your own managers now (for you clark :)
 * ScaleManager.fullScreenTarget allows you to change the DOM element that the fullscreen API is called on (feature request #526)
 * Merged Georges p2 BodyDebug and reformatted for jshint pass.
 Looks awesome :)
+* ArcadePhysics.Body has a new gravityScale property, which is a modifier multiplied against the world gravity value on a Body.

 Updates: